-- How Does a Stock Dividend Affect a Stockholder's Equity?
+How Does Buying Back Stock Affect Stockholders Equity?

-Companies repurchase their own shares for various reasons -- for example, to try to boost a sagging stock price, to thwart a hostile takeover or to gather up shares to distribute to employees through stock options or awards.
-Whatever the reason, the effect on stockholders' equity is the same: Equity declines by the amount spent to buy back the shares.
+Companies repurchase their own shares for various reasons - for example, to try to boost a sagging stock price, to thwart a hostile takeover or to gather up shares to distribute to employees through stock options or awards.
+Whatever the reason, the effect on stockholders' equity is usually positive, as share values tend to go up after a buyback despite the reduction in cash.

-Every corporation is owned by its stockholders, and the equity section of a company's balance sheet gives you a sense of what those stockholders actually own.
+Every corporation is owned by its stockholders, also called shareholders, and the equity section of a company's balance sheet gives you a sense of what those stockholders actually own.
 Equity is simply the difference between the company's assets (the stuff it owns) and its liabilities (its debts and obligations to others).
-In layman's terms, if the company were to sell off all of its assets and pay off its liabilities, then equity would be what's left over for the company's stockholders.
+In layman's terms, if the company were to sell off all of its assets and pay off its liabilities, then equity would be what's left over for the company's shareholders.

 What Happens When a Company Buys Back Stocks?